Course Content and Outcome Guide for AM 183

 Course DescriptionIntroduces the operation, service and testing of fuel management systems, on board diagnostics and idle control systems.
-Students diagnose failed fuel management systems.
+Includes diagnostic of failed fuel management systems.
+Prerequisites: CG 209.
 Audit available.

 Addendum to Course Description

 This course is designed for students with no previous industry experience.
 Students will develop the skills, knowledge and attitudes necessary to perform, with limited supervision, the appropriate procedures involved in engine maintenance, problem diagnosis, repair and adjustments on cars, pickups and vans.
-This course will prepare students for the final Engine Performance modules 43 and 53 which provide the opportunity to practice learned skills on customer and school controlled vehicles in a “live shop” setting.
+This course will prepare students for the capstone course series which provide the opportunity to practice learned skills on customer and school controlled vehicles in a live shop setting.
 This will begin the skill level necessary for employment at an apprentice level.

 The course material will be presented in a lecture/laboratory format and include videos, handouts and hands-on lab experience in the shop.
 Students are required to read assigned materials, take notes, complete homework assignments and research information in service manuals and with electronic service information systems.

 Intended Outcomes for the course

 - Perform engine performance inspection, maintenance, diagnosis and repairs relating to fuel control systems.

 - Access and utilize repair information in a rapidly changing technology.